simplic/simplic-dlr/README.md

 # Simplic.Dlr

-Simplic.Dlr is a library to use the Microsoft Dlr in a very simple and efficient way, without any lost of flexibility.
+Simplic.Dlr is a library to use the Microsoft Dlr in a very simple and efficient way, without loosing flexibility.
 The library provides the following functions:

 * Very easy usage of the Microsoft Dlr and IronPython without loosing flexibility: `DlrHost`